-Positive effects have been forecast for the two options on the 'sustainable prosperity and growth', 'fairer access to services' and 'revitalise town centres' objectives.
-The new housing should help to support the local services in the town, maintaining their viability and boosting the local economy, thereby helping to support sustainable urban living.
-Station Road would have more of a significant impact on supporting the vitality of the town's facilities due to the site being a larger site than at Waterside Way.
-Development of Waterside Way could involve provision of some employment space, thereby helping to support the local economy.
-NB: It is uncertain as to what this option would provide in terms of local amenities and employment opportunities.
+Positive effects have been forecast for the option on the 'good quality housing', 'sustainable prosperity and growth', and 'fairer access to services' objectives.
+The new housing (approximately 300 units of housing) should help to support the local services in the town, maintaining their viability and boosting the local economy, thereby helping to support sustainable urban living.
+However, this option would result in adverse effects on 'revitalise town centres', as by developing new homes in the Greenbelt around Hemel Hempstead this is not encouraging development in the centre of urban areas.